abusaeeidx/T-Sports-Playlist-Auto-Update/README.md

 **[T Sports](https://play.google.com/store/apps/details?id=com.nex.tsports)** is the first sports TV channel in Bangladesh.
 It shows live cricket, football, and other sports.
-You can watch it on TV, online,, sports,
+You can watch it on TV, online.
 This repository provides an **auto-updating system** that fetches working stream links, headers, and formats them into `.m3u` playlists and `.json` output — ideal for IPTV players or custom apps.

 ---

 ## 💥 Key Features

-- ⏰ Updates every 30 minutes using **GitHub Actions**
+- ⏰ Updates every 30 minutes using **GitHub**
 - 🎥 Includes both premium and public T Sports stream links
 - ✅ Fully working `.m3u8` channel links
 - ✉️ Auto-fetches all necessary headers (Cookies, Tokens, User-Agents)